ajorgensen89/saga-comic/README.md

 [Back to Top](#new-saga-comic-launch-in-2022)
 ***
 ### Future Features.
-For features to add to this website I would have liked to added a Character gallery to show some more of the illustrations of the Saga Comic Book Series.
+For features to add to this website I would have liked to have added a character gallery to show some more of the illustrations of the Saga Comic Book Series.
 ***
 ## Testing.
 ### HTML - Validated on the Official W3C Validator.